CharlesDLandau/serve-md/NLP-In-Browser.md

 ##### 2. Show and tell

 Mostly, the demo app is responsible for passing around a `messages` array.
-The array gets initialized at the top of the component hierarchy, used for demoing NLP processes, and parsed for dataviz.
+The array gets initialized at the top of the component hierarchy, used for NLP processes, and parsed for dataviz.

 ```javascript
 const App = (props) => {